neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/README.md

 Make sure there is *no* Minion unit connected to the PC.
 A connected Minion device can impair system startup.

+# After 2nd reboot

+Only commanline login is shown on the screen attached to the control PC.

 # start and use vnc server
 ## ssh login to the control PC